Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Introduction

-\paragraph{\textbf{(2) A moduli space of subsystem choices as a Hilbert--scheme locus}} Subsystem structures are not merely a yes/no property: when they exist, they form a natural moduli space.
+\paragraph{\textbf{(2) Moduli of subsystem structures as a Hilbert scheme locus}} Subsystem structures, when they exist, are parametrized by a moduli space.
 We show that the functor of $G_{\mathbf d}$--reductions of $P$ is represented by the quotient $P/G_{\mathbf d}$, which embeds naturally as a locally closed subscheme of the relative Hilbert scheme:

 In characteristic $0$ this locus is smooth over $X$ and étale-locally a trivial $\PGL_n/G_{\mathbf d}$--fibration (Proposition~\ref{prop:hilb-locus-geometry}).
 For $\mathbf d=(2,2)$ the relevant Hilbert component is $\PP^9$, and the boundary of the open Segre orbit is the (discriminant) divisor of singular quadrics (Proposition~\ref{prop:Hilb_quadric_P9} and Corollary~\ref{cor:relative_boundary_for_twisted}).
-This Hilbert-scheme viewpoint supplies a canonical compactification and makes degeneration phenomena intrinsic to the Severi--Brauer background.
+This gives a compactification of $P/G_{\mathbf d}$ by degenerations inside the relative Hilbert scheme.

 \paragraph{\textbf{(3) From reductions to entanglement geometry}} From Section~\ref{sec:schmidt} onward we specialize to the bipartite case $\mathbf d=(d_A,d_B)$.
-A key point is that determinantal entanglement geometry is \emph{not} available on a general Severi--Brauer family without extra structure: a twisted $\PP^{n-1}$--bundle does not come with a global tensor identification.
-Once a bipartite subsystem structure is fixed, we show that the classical rank loci globalize to a flat filtration, which we call \emph{entanglement filtration} inspired from quantum information,
+The determinantal part of entanglement geometry is \emph{not} available on a general Severi--Brauer family without extra structure.
+A twisted $\PP^{n-1}$--bundle does not come with a global tensor identification.
+Once a bipartite subsystem structure is fixed, the classical rank loci globalize to a flat filtration, which we call the \emph{entanglement filtration},

 with base-change compatible incidence resolutions and a uniform singularity theory (Theorem~\ref{thm:relative-sing-and-resolution}).
 Moreover, the resulting intersection-theoretic and numerical data are fiberwise constant and computable (Theorem~\ref{thm:relative-numerics}, Corollary~\ref{cor:twisted_degree_pushforward}).
-In this way, the background geometry controls which entanglement structures exist globally, and when they do exist, the family carries invariants that are stable under base change.
+Thus the chosen subsystem structure determines which relative rank loci and intersection classes are defined, and these constructions are compatible with base change.